abiraj-vikram/terraform-provider-abiraj/docs/data-sources/accounts.md

 ### Required

-- `account_ids` (List of Number) IDs of account to be fetched
+- `account_ids` (List of Number) A list of account IDs to fetch details for.

 ### Read-Only

-- `accounts` (Map of Map of String) Multiple accounts data with account ID as key and value will be key-value pairs of account data
+- `accounts` (Map of Map of String) A map containing multiple account details, where each key represents an account ID and the value is a map of account attributes.